SteveJustin1963/tec-APUS/README.md

 9511

-i dont know clock rating of chip version i have
+i dont know clock rating of chip version i have, artiles says use low rate 1 ish Mhz

+12may2021
+redesign cct